Sage has been celebrating the Wheel of the Year for 25+ years, and being a holiday junkie, she just can't get enough of the sabbats!

 - Take the beans; consider your ability to be prudent and make wise choices with your resources.
 Charge them and place them on the soil.

-- Take the seeds; consider how you make use of your opportunities and cover all your bases to promote prosperity.
+- Take the seeds; think about how you take advantage of all opportunities and cover all your bases to promote prosperity.
 Charge and place on the soil.

 - Close your pouch.
 If you’re using a swatch of fabric, gather up the ends and use the ribbon to tie it closed.
 Hold your hands above your bag, ask for blessings and charge it with your intent for a prosperous year.
 Keep the pouch with you at all times—either in a pocket or wearing it around your neck—while you’re working.